loverajoel/jstips/README.md

 getSum( undefined, 10 ) // throws Error, a is not defined
  ```

  `_err` is a function that immediately throws an Error.
-If no value is passed for one of the parameters, the default value is gonna be used, `_err` will be called and an Error will be throwed.
+If no value is passed for one of the parameters, the default value is gonna be used, `_err` will be called and an Error will be thrown.
 You can see more examples for the **default parameters feature** on [Mozilla's Developer Network ](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/default_parameters)

 ## #11 - Hoisting
 > 2016-01-11 by [@squizzleflip](https://twitter.com/squizzleflip)